CPT and CIP

 ➤ Knowing where the damage occurred and where the risk transfers under the terms of sale determines if the seller’s insurance must pay the claim or if the buyer’s insurance must pay.

-The ICC has provided a very helpful illustration of Incoterms® that you can download here for free.
-It shows how in working down the list of incoterms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.
+The International Chamber of Commerce (ICC) has provided a very helpful illustration of the Incoterms® Rules that you can download for free.
+It shows how in working down the list of terms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.

-Incoterms® consists of a total of 11 trade terms, which are divided into two groups.
+The Incoterms® Rules consist of 11 trade terms, which are divided into two groups.

 Incoterms® and the Incoterms® 2020 logo are trademarks of ICC.
 Use of these trademarks does not imply association with, approval of or sponsorship by ICC unless specifically stated above.
 The Incoterms® Rules are protected by copyright owned by ICC.
 Further information on the Incoterms® Rules may be obtained from the ICC website iccwbo.org.